Installation

 WARNING

 The @dodona/ prefix is required.
-If you just try installing dolos you will install another package not associated with this project.
+If you just try installing dolos, you will install another package that is not associated with this project.

 The -g flag will install Dolos globally.
-If you omit this flag, npm will add Dolos as a dependency to the JavaScript project you are currently in (if any) and Dolos will only be available there.
+If you omit this flag, npm will only add Dolos as a dependency to your current JavaScript project (if any) and Dolos will only be available for that project.

 You should now be able to run Dolos.
-You can test this by running Dolos with the --version flag, which will print the current Dolos version, the version of Node it is running on and the version of tree-sitter.
+Test this by running Dolos with the --version flag.
+This will print the Dolos version, the version of Node.js it is running on and the version of Tree-sitter.

 dolos --version

-Dolos already supports most common programming languages out-of-the box.
-However, if the language you want to use is not supported, you can easily add a new language.
+Dolos supports most commonly used programming languages out-of-the box.
+However, you can easily add a new language if your target programming language is not yet supported.

 Troubleshooting

-If you encounter a problem not listed here, or if the solution does not work for you, please contact us a dodona@ugent.be or open an issueopen in new window on our GitHub page.
+If you encounter a problem not listed here, or if the solution does not work for you, please get in touch or open an issue on GitHub.

 Module was compiled against a different Node.js version